-The weather in Sri Lanka’s is rather complicated for such a small country.
-This is due to the fact that the island is affected by two separate monsoons, the presence of which will play a factor in deciding when to go to.
+The weather in Sri Lanka is rather complicated for such a small country, due to the fact that the island is affected by two separate monsoons.
 On the bright side, this means that there is usually good weather somewhere on the island at most times of the year.

-When thinking about the best time to visit Sri Lanka, it’s worth bearing in mind that the basic pattern for weather in Sri Lanka as described below can vary significantly from year to year.
+When thinking about the best time to travel to Sri Lanka, it’s worth bearing in mind that the basic weather pattern in Sri Lanka, as described below, can vary significantly from year to year.
 It's also a fact that global warming has disrupted these already complex weather patterns.

-The main southwest (“Yala”) monsoon brings rain to the west and southwest coasts and hill country from April/May to September (wettest from April to June).
+The main southwest (“Yala”) monsoon brings rain to the west and southwest coasts and the hill country from April or May to September and is wettest from April to June.

-The less severe northeast (“Maha”) monsoon hits the east coast from November to March (wettest from November to December).
+The less severe northeast (“Maha”) monsoon hits the east coast from November to March and is wettest from November to December.

 There’s also a inter-monsoonal period of unsettled weather preceding the Maha monsoon in October and November.
 During this time heavy rainfall and thunderstorms can occur anywhere across the island.

-The country’s position close to the Equator means that at least one aspect of the weather in Sri Lanka, the temperature, remains fairly constant year-round.
+The country’s position close to the Equator means that at least the temperature in Sri Lanka remains fairly constant year-round.
 Coastal and lowland areas enjoy average daytime temperatures of around 26–30°C. During the hottest part of the day, they can often climb up well into the 30°Cs.
 Temperatures decrease with altitude, reducing to a temperate 18–22°C in Kandy.
 In Nuwara Eliya and the highest parts of the island, on average it's a pleasantly mild 14–17°C. Nights in the hills can be quite chilly, with temperatures sometimes falling close to freezing.
 Humidity is often another high everywhere.
 It can rise to a sweltering 90% at times in the southwest, and averages 60 to 80% across the rest of the island.

 Average temperature and rainfall